Monica Aiello

 Silver Professor of Philosophy, NYU

 Tega Brain is an artist and environmental engineer making eccentric engineering.
 Her work intersects art, ecology and engineering, addressing the scope and politics of emerging technologies.
-It takes the form of site specific public works, dysfunctional devices, experimental infrastructures and information systems.… read more »
+It takes the form of site specific public works, dysfunctional devices, experimental infrastructures and information systems.
+Brain is a fellow at Data & Society and is an Assistant Professor... read more! »

 Paul Browde